Launching Your Planning Career: A Guide for Idealists

 For young planners, facing these obstacles unprepared can be deflating, or worse, disillusioning.

-Richard Willson draws on his years of experience in the classroom, as a researcher, and as a mentor to young planners.
-His insights provide processes for making choices in the career "launching" phase — addressing decision making, doubt, types of work, and work settings.
+Richard Willson, FAICP, drew on his years of experience in the classroom, as a researcher, and as a mentor to young planners.
+His insights provide processes for making choices in the career "launching" phase — addressing decision-making, doubt, types of work, and work settings.

-This blog series is amplified in Richard Willson's book, A Guide for the Idealist: How to Launch and Navigate Your Planning Career.
-The book includes perspectives, tools, advice, and personal anecdotes.
-Available now.
+This blog series is amplified in Richard Willson's books, A Guide for the Idealist: How to Launch and Navigate Your Planning Career, and Reflective Planning Practice: Theory, Cases and Methods.
+The books include frameworks, case studies, reflective methods, advice, and personal anecdotes.
+They are available at Routledge, Amazon, and most retailers.